 Over the years I have had several opportunities to share my story with groups of women.
 And after hearing about my experience, many have shared stories with me.
 What I learned is it’s the little things matter most after losing someone you love.
 After enduring multiple pregnancy losses, complications, and ultimately my dream for more children – embracing life in the moment helped heal my broken heart.

 Photos and scrapbooks became the vehicle for that healing as I began to document life from a new perspective.
 I saw things differently, realizing for the first time that life was fragile, our time here brief.
 I was determined to embrace it fully – the good and bad.
 I had taken so much for granted and realized those were the very things I treasured and missed most.

 For example, once I knew I would never carry a child again I really wished I would have paid more attention to the experiences with my two boys.
 Really wished I had pictures of my belly full term.
 Knowing I would never have another child made me wish I had taken more pictures of them as newborns.
 So many precious details.

-This is from where my desire for the non-posed stems.
-You see at the time I also realized that someday I would miss these moments as well:
+I longed terribly to hold onto what was gone.
+This is from where my desire for the non-posed stems because I also realized that someday I come to miss these moments as well:

 Your life.
 Your story.
-This moment.
 Captured.